fhir-fi/finnish-base-profiles/input/pagecontent/Condition-id-for-diagnosis-1-intro.md

 #### Identifying that this is a diagnosis

-This is an example encounter diagnosis (in finnish called "käyntidiagnoosi", even for ward periods).
+This is an example encounter diagnosis (in Finnish called *käyntidiagnoosi*, even for ward periods).

 `category` code `166` tells that it is a diagnosis (using the Kanta code system).